 123 45 6789, or hyphens in a different pattern, such as

 If you need to opt out of automatic obfuscation, get support at support.newrelic.com.

-> The data you send to New Relic, including any additional filtering, is controlled by the configuration of the log forwarder you use, such as FluentD.
-Because you control what customer data is logged, be sure to follow your organization's security guidelines to mask, obfuscate, or prevent sending any sensitive data.
+The data you send to New Relic, including any additional filtering, is controlled by the configuration of the log forwarder you use.
+You control what customer data is logged, so be sure to follow your organization's security guidelines to mask, obfuscate, or prevent sending any sensitive data.